dropfred/js-toys/README.md

 ![](screenshots/n-body_revisited_1.jpg) ![](screenshots/n-body_revisited_2.jpg) ![](screenshots/n-body_revisited_3.jpg)

 _Note: this toy requires WebGL 2 for OpenGL ES 3 transform feedback, plus the EXT_color_buffer_float and EXT_float_blend extensions.
-Extensions are needed because integer textures cannot be blended (even simply added), and float textures cannot be rendered._
+Extensions are required because vanilla OpenGL ES 3 forbids integer textures blending and rendered float textures._

-_Note 2: this is a work in progress, and some features are missing.
-In particular, bodies can currently overlap, which should ideally be forbidden._

 [live](https://dropfred.github.io/js-toys/nbody_revisited/index.html)

 Retake on the n-body toy.

-Although the initial n-body simulation is quite funny, the very limited number of bodies involved is frustrating.
-The two main reasons for that is, first the naive brute force approach with n^2 complexity, and second the fact that drawing to the canvas using the 2d renderer actually takes a lot of time.
+Although the initial n-body simulation is quite funny, the very limited number of bodies involved is very frustrating.
+The two main reasons for that is, first the naive brute force approach with n^2 complexity, and second the fact that drawing to the canvas using the 2d renderer is actually slow.
 So I decided to test another approach using WebGL 2.
 The simulation now runs entirely on the GPU, and the complexity is linear.
 On a computer with a decent graphic card, depending on the settings, more than 300,000 bodies can be simulated at 60 fps, with nearly 0% CPU utilization.
 Also, it now comes with a lot more parameters to play with.
+Note that using a totally different method for computing the dynamics, the results are quite different.
+As a notable difference, collisions are currently not handled in the WebGL version, and this is why attractive forces are not used in this version.

+Few explanations for the demo's settings:
+- When it makes sense, parameters' units are in pixels for length, and seconds for time.
+As an example, velocity is expressed in pixels/second.
+- The simulation's grow parameter doubles the number of bodies each step up.
+Be cautious with this one!
+- Force decay is the attenuation power.
+A power of 0 is no decay, 1 is linear, 2 is quadratic, and so on.
+- Resolution is the resolution factor used for the force field map.
+Max resolution is equal to the canvas size, and each step down halfs the resolution.
+Be cautious with this parameter too, updating force field map is a costly operation.
+Note that this parameter defaults to the lowest level, and it may lead to visible artifacts, in particular in how the bodies arrange themselves.

+Some tips for a maximum of bodies :
+- Set the number of species to one or two.
+- Use the lowest body size and force resolution.
+- Use a low force range (about 10-30 pixels) with a zero decay.

 ## orbit